-In 2018-19 our internal auditors, Mazars, carried out 16 audits and as detailed on the table earlier none of them were given limited assurance.
-This is the first time this has happened for a number of years and indicates a general improvement in the internal control environment.
+In 2019-20 our internal auditors, Mazars, carried out 17 audits (one still outstanding) and as detailed on the table earlier none of them were given limited assurance.
+This was also the case during 2018-19 which indicates a sound internal control environment.
 As a result it is concluded that there are no significant issues or actions that need to be highlighted as part of this Annual Governance Statement.